PoCInnovation/Workshops/software/21.Serverless/README.md

 # Workshop 21 - Serverless ✨

-✔️ Learn the basics of Serverless, an architecture helping you saving time and money.
+✔️ Learn the basics of Serverless, an architecture helping you save time and money.

 ✔️ Create a serverless App using [Netlify](https://www.netlify.com/), [React](https://fr.reactjs.org/) TS and [Chakra UI](https://chakra-ui.com/)

-✔️ Create a serverless API using [Serverless Framework](https://www.serverless.com/)
+✔️ Create a serverless API using the [Serverless Framework](https://www.serverless.com/)

 ## Introduction 🔰

 **What you will do and why:**
 Let's say you want to build an application.
 One of the things you need to think about is **servers**.
 Sometimes there is high traffic, sometimes low traffic.
-You want to handle it, so you have for now two options:
+You want to handle it, so you have two options (for now):
-- The first is to pay for a lot of server resources so that even in high traffic your server can handle it.
+- Pay for a lot of server resources so that even in high traffic your server can handle it.
 But during low traffic, you will pay for these resources too.
 That's not a good thing because you don't **pay for what you use**.
-- The second option is to have **scalable** servers.
+- Have **scalable** servers.
 It means that you allocate the right resources depending on your traffic.
 To create this process, you can use [kubernetes](https://kubernetes.io/fr/docs/concepts/overview/what-is-kubernetes/).
 If you want to learn it, [here is our workshop](https://github.com/PoCInnovation/Workshops/tree/master/software/20.Kubernetes)

-However, this second solution is something very long to implement.
-And you just want to stay focus on your code.
-You don't want to care about server management.
+However, this second solution is something very long to implement and maintain.
+This is problematic if you just want to stay focus on your code and don't want to care about server management.
-Well, you have a third option.
-You can adopt a **serverless architecture**.
+Well, you have a third option: adopt a **serverless architecture**.

 **But what is serverless architecture ?**
-When you build an API to link your frontend with your database for instance, you usually run it on a server.
+When you build an API to link your frontend with your database for example, you usually run it on a server.
 This means that a server is allocated and listen to the queries to this API.

-Well using a serverless archtitecture, it's different.
+Using a serverless archtitecture, it's different.

-You don't allocate a specific server listening on the queries to your API.
+You don't allocate a specific server listening on queries to your API.
 You just choose a cloud provider ([aws](https://aws.amazon.com/fr/), [scaleway](https://www.scaleway.com/en/), ...), and you give it your API's functions, one by one.
 They will be called **serverless functions**.
-You don't give the whole API to a server !
+> :bulb: You don't give the whole API to a server !
 You just give to the cloud provider your functions one by one.

 Consequently, when a query is made to call the API, it will create a container on a cloud provider's server and run the function inside.
 The benefits are the following:
-- The cloud provider creates as many containers as queries, so you have a scalable API.
+- The cloud provider creates as many containers as needed, so you have a scalable API.
-- You pay for what you use.
-You pay for the number of containers created.
+- You pay for what you use, which is the number of containers created.
-- All that without implementing a server setup.
-You just give to the cloud provider your functions, it holds the rest.
+- All that without the headache of implementing a server setup.
+You just give to the cloud provider your functions, it handles the rest.

 **It's very useful ... but not always !**
-It depends on what you want to do !
+It depends on what you want to do :warning:
 In fact, there are some drawbacks to use a serverless architecture.
 First, a serverless function has a limit of [15 minutes of running](https://aws.amazon.com/about-aws/whats-new/2018/10/aws-lambda-supports-functions-that-can-run-up-to-15-minutes/).
 So you can't build a game using a serverless architecture.
 Then, a serverless function needs sometimes a cold start before running.
 Depending on the cloud provider you will use, you can lose up to 4 seconds !
-> A cold start happens when the serverless function hasn't been running for a defined period (depending on the cloud provider).
+> A [cold start](https://mikhail.io/serverless/coldstarts/big3/) happens when the serverless function hasn't been running for a defined period (depending on the cloud provider).
 As a consequence, a container (in which the function will be executed) needs to be created.

 The **perfect scenario** is the following:
 You have an application where all functions are relatively short (0-15 mins) and are called regularly by the users.
 In this case, adopting a serverless architecture is awesome because you pay for what you use, and you stay focus on your code.